semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

           - make deploy
 ```

-### How to disable queues {#disable-queues}
+### How to disable queues

 You can force pipelines to run in parallel by disabling queuing.
 This can help to obtain faster feedback when pipelines are completely independent and have no chance of causing conflicts.

-To disable the queue for a pipeline, follow these steps:
+To disable queue for a pipeline, follow these steps:

 1. Open the pipeline file
 2. Add `queue`, `processing: parallel` at the root level of the YAML